callmeyaz/mutation-tracker/README.md

 //		address: false
 //	}

-// the mutation state information can be accessed as:
+// the mutation `state` information can be accessed as below:

 var mutation = tracker.state.name?.firstname;